substratusai/substratusai.github.io/docs/quickstart.md

 kubectl get ai
 ```

-When the ModelServer reports a `Ready` status, proceed to the next section to test it out.
+When the Server reports a `Ready` status, proceed to the next section to test it out.

-## Testing out the Model Server
+## Testing out the Server

 The way every company chooses to expose a model will be different.
 In most cases models are integrated into other business applications and are rarely exposed directly to the Internet.
 By default, substratus will only serve the model within the Kubernetes cluster (with a Kubernetes [Service](https://kubernetes.io/docs/concepts/services-networking/service/) object).
 From here, it's up to you to expose the model to a wider network (e.g., the internal VPC network or the Internet) via annotated Service or Ingress objects.